araminian/networking-in-go/chapter9/README.md

 Check `RestrictPrefix` in `middleware.go` for more details.

 A better approach to restricting access to resources would be to block all resources by default and explicitly allow select resources.

+## Multiplexers

+A `multiplexer`, like the friendly librarian routing me to the proper bookshelf, is a general handler that routes a request to a specific handler.

+The `http.ServeMux` multiplexer is an `http.Handler` that routes an incoming request to the proper handler for the requested resource.
+By default, `http.ServeMux` responds with a `404 Not Found` status for all incoming requests, but you can use it to register your own patterns and corresponding handlers.
+It will then compare the request’s URL path with its registered patterns, passing the request and response writer to the handler that corresponds to the longest matching pattern.

+check `mux_test.go` for more details.

+Go’s multiplexer treats absolute paths as exact matches: either the request’s URL path matches, or it doesn’t.
+By contrast, it treats subtrees as prefix matches.
+In other words, the multiplexer will look for the longest registered pattern that comes at the beginning of the request’s URL path.
+For example, /hello/there/ is a prefix of /hello/there/you but not of /hello/you.

+Go’s multiplexer can also redirect a URL path that doesn’t end in a forward slash, such as /hello/there.
+In those cases, the http.ServeMux first attempts to find a matching absolute path.
+If that fails, the multiplexer appends a forward slash, making the path /hello/there/, for example, and responds to the client with it.
+This new path becomes a permanent redirect.